Jury: Dr. Dre’s Beats headphones owes ex-partner $25.2M

 - Boeing gets a jump on air show with two big jet deals

+A minimum of nine jurors had to agree to reach a verdict.

+The verdict, reached after three days of deliberations, did not break down separate amounts to be paid by each defendant.
+Beats, which added a music streaming service after its 2006 founding as a headphone company, was acquired by Apple Music in a $3 billion deal in May of 2014.
+The lawsuit was filed four months earlier and does not name Apple as a defendant.

-Beats is now owned by Apple Music.
-Apple representatives did not immediately respond to an email seeking comment.
+Apple Music representatives did not immediately respond to an email seeking comment.

+The $25.2 award is pocket change for Apple.
+Based on earnings in the past fiscal year, it generates that much revenue, on average, every hour of the day.